splunk/splunk-mltk-container-docker/README.md

 # Splunk App for Data Science and Deep Learning

-Splunk App for Data Science and Deep Learning (DSDL) 5.2.0 formerly known as Deep Learning Toolkit for Splunk (DLTK) versions 2.3.0 - 3.9.0 and (DSDL) 5.0.0 - 5.2.0 published on [splunkbase](https://splunkbase.splunk.com/app/4607/) and DLTK version 4.x open sourced on [GitHub](https://github.com/splunk/deep-learning-toolkit)
+Splunk App for Data Science and Deep Learning (DSDL) 5.2.0 formerly known as Deep Learning Toolkit for Splunk (DLTK) versions 2.3.0 - 3.9.0 and (DSDL) 5.0.0 - 5.2.0 published on [splunkbase](https://splunkbase.splunk.com/app/4607/).
+There is also a prior DLTK version 4.x which was open sourced on [GitHub](https://github.com/splunk/deep-learning-toolkit) but is not actively maintained.
+Please make use of the latest version 5.2.0

 Copyright (C) 2005-2025 Splunk Inc. All rights reserved.
 Author: [Philipp Drieger]()